Peter Odeke

-Odeke Peter Paul (born 21 November 1970) is a Ugandan film, voice and theatre actor, radio presenter and voice artist.
-He is not new to acting, having been exposed to stage drama in his primary and secondary schools; however, his first experience with the National Theatre came in the early 1990s with “SPECTRUM”, a contemporary dance-drama group that followed in the infamous style of the Namasagali College’s productions.
+Peter Paul Odeke (born 21 November 1970) is a Ugandan actor, radio presenter and voice artist.
+He first appeared on a national stage in the early 1990s with “SPECTRUM”, a contemporary dance-drama group that followed in the infamous style of the Namasagali College’s productions.

 Early life and education

 Peter was born in Kampala, Uganda and is of Teso descent, and is the fourth of six children and his family has been living in Uganda.
 Peter was widely exposed to extra-curricular activities while at Kitante Primary School and was quite active in Athletics and Drama.
-This verve continued into his secondary school years at St. Mary’s College Kisubi, where he became renowned for his Robotic moves and Breakdancing skills.
+In his secondary school years at St. Mary’s College Kisubi, he was renowned for his Robotic moves and Break-dancing skills.
 During his A-Levels at Kigezi High School, Peter hilariously acted out a comic skit as a News Reader.
-Little did he know that he would one day become a celebrated Prime-Time News Anchor.
+He would later become a celebrated Prime-Time News Anchor on Sanyu Television and later, WBS TV.

-Immediately after completing his BA (Political Science), Peter applied for a job with the country’s first private Television Station, Sanyu TV, and was taken on as a News Anchor.

-He retained News reading part-time after joining regional start-up, South African Alliance Air as a Flight Attendant, rising to become Purser within 3 years.
+He joined the regional start-up Airline, Alliance Air (SA Alliance Air) as a Flight Attendant, rising to become Purser within 3 years.
 SA Alliance Air’s operations came to a dramatic halt in 2000.